 You can pack more into your bag without exceeding any particular airline’s carry on weight limit.

 The only time I’d purchase a rolling bag is if I was staying at a single hotel throughout my trip and if I wasn’t going to use public transportation to get to and from the airport.

-Meaning that business travelers will benefit the most from wheeled carry on luggage.
+Meaning that business travelers will benefit the most from wheeled carry on bags.

 So if this sounds like you:

 Then the next major decision you’ll want to make is if you want a roller with two wheels or a spinner with four wheels.